astridjerald/Neural_network_with_R/README.md

 Run the code from *Syntax.R* which contains an example of ifelse statement, for loop, while loop, break & next statement and a function. <br/>

 ## Linear Regression and Curve Fitting** <br/>
+Linear regression is a linear approach to modelling the relationship between a scalar response dependent variable and independent variables.

+Curve fitting is the process of constructing a curve, or mathematical function, that has the best fit to a series of data points, possibly subject to constraints.

-Run the code from curvefit.R <br/>
+Run the code from *Regression&Curvefit.R* <br/>

 # A primer in neural networks